awslabs/aws-iot-greengrass-accelerators/no-cdk/README.md

 # Component framework

-The accelerator defines a simplified way of implementing and deployment Greengrass components:
+The accelerator defines a simplified way of implementing and deployment AWS IoT Greengrass components:
 1. The components are defined in a subfolder of ***ggComponents***.
 2. The subfolder name *is* the name of the component and **MUST** contain a "recipe.yaml" file defining the component version, behaviour, lifecycle, etc. and an "artifacts" subfolder with all executables, scripts, libraries, etc. implementing the component behaviour.